imliuyzh/pupperfield-service/README.md

 This is a mock API service based off the Fetch Rewards' front end take-home interview question.
 The original problem statement is available at: https://frontend-take-home.fetch.com.

-Other than that, you can also check out its client application, https://github.com/imliuyzh/pupperfield, which is implemented by myself too.
+Other than that, you can check out its client application, https://github.com/imliuyzh/pupperfield, which is implemented by myself too.

 ## Getting Started

 Before following the instructions below, please make sure you have Java v21 installed.
-If you also want to run the `populator` program, make sure you read the README file in `/populator`.
+If you want to run the `populator` program, make sure you also read the README file in `/populator`.

 It is highly recommended to develop this project on Linux with IntelliJ IDEA.